 - 1 sheet puff pastry thawed

 - egg wash (1 egg beaten with 1 tablespoon water)

 - 2 tablespoons apricot jam

 - Preheat oven to 400 degrees F.

 - Make the rhubarb curd.
-Combine the chopped rhubarb with 2 tablespoon sugar and 2 tablespoon water in a small saucepot.
+Combine the chopped rhubarb with 2 tablespoons sugar and 2 tablespoons water in a small saucepot.
 Bring to a simmer over medium heat and continue to cook until the rhubarb is soft.
 Remove from heat and puree the mixture until smooth.
 Let cool.

-- Whisk together the rhubarb puree with ¼ cup sugar, 2 eggs, lemon juice, and lemon zest in a small pot.
+- Whisk together the rhubarb puree with ¼ cup sugar, 2 egg yolks, lemon juice, and lemon zest in a small pot.
 Heat the mixture over low heat and continue to cook until the curd has thickened, stirring frequently.
-Make sure to constantly stir the curd in the beginning to prevent the eggs from scrambling.
+Make sure to constantly stir the curd to prevent the eggs from scrambling.
 Once the curd is thick enough to coat the back of a spoon, remove from heat and add the butter, stirring until it's melted.
 Transfer the curd to a bowl and place plastic wrap directly on top, touching the surface of the curd.
 Let cool completely.

 - Meanwhile, make the mascarpone cream filling.
 Whip together the mascarpone with the cream cheese, egg yolk, vanilla, and sugar until well combined.
 Set aside.

 - Slice the strawberries into ⅛-inch thick slices.
 Drizzle 1 tablespoon honey on the strawberries and let them sit for 10 minutes.

 - Lightly dust a clean work counter with flour.
 Unwrap the puff pastry and cut it into 6 equal rectangles.
 Use a knife and score a ¼-inch border on each rectangle, making sure not to actually cut the pastry.
 Place 1 heaping tablespoon of the cheese filling in the center of each pastry, making sure not spread it outside of the border.
 Place 1 tablespoon of the curd on top.